maxicusj/polarparrot/README.md

 # **Analytics Calculation Engine**

-This project provides a modular analytics calculation engine that allows you to plug in different YAML configurations to compute various analytics using Polars DataFrames.
+This project provides a modular analytics calculation engine that allows you to plug in different YAML configurations to compute various analytics using Polars.

 ---